Strategic Management Risk: How to effectively manage reputational risk

 The fifth key point is “Reputational risk is the loss to financial capital, social capital, and operational capital.”
 For example, if a company experiences a data breach, this could lead to a loss of revenue as customers take their business elsewhere.
 Additionally, if there are concerns about the solvency of a firm (for example, through rumors), this could also hurt its reputation.
 This could lead to employees leaving the company, and it may be difficult to attract new talent.

-The sixth key point is “Reputational risk can be classified according to type of damage that it causes.”
+The sixth key point is that “Reputational risk can be classified according to the type of damage that it causes.”
 For example, there is reputational damage from financial scandals such as Enron or WorldCom.
 There is also reputational damage from environmental incidents such as BP’s Deepwater Horizon oil spill.
 And finally, there is reputational damage from product recalls or safety issues such as those faced by Toyota in 2010-2011.

-The seventh key point is “Reputational risk factors can result from anything that causes damage to a company’s reputation.”
+The seventh key point is that “Reputational risk factors can result from anything that causes damage to a company’s reputation.”
 For example, companies can experience an adverse event such as a natural disaster or a cyber attack.
 Additionally, firms can be involved in lawsuits or regulatory investigations.

 The eighth and final key point is “A firm is often responsible for the reputational damage caused by an adverse event even if they are not directly responsible for it.”
 For example, if a company’s supplier has a data breach, the company may still experience negative consequences as customers may distrust the company.
-Additionally, if a company is associated with an unethical business practice (even if they are not directly involved), this could also hurt their reputation.
+Additionally, if a company is associated with an unethical business practice (even if they are not directly involved), this could also hurt its reputation.

 How do you respond to reputational risk?